henk787/BlazorServerDb/README.md

 Preparation:

-1. check the connectionstring in appsettings
+1. check the connectionstring in appsettings, to decide what server to use

-2. open packagemanager console and run  `update-database`
-3. check that an empty database is created
+databse is created at startup.